 Reporting for influencers

 Easily generate comprehensive social media reports.
-Build a professional personal brand and take collaborations with brands to a whole new level.
-Try it for free:
+Build a professional personal brand and take collaborations with brands to a whole new level – with an all-in-one social media tool.

 6. Look for a match in terms of tone of voice and personal branding

-So you know the importance of metrics, audience demographics, and previous sponsorships when it comes to picking an influencer to work with.
+So you know the importance of metrics, audience demographics, and previous sponsorships when it comes to picking an influencer or a KOL to work with.
 But there are still a few more details to check.

 Take a look at the influencer’s tone of voice and aesthetic first.
 If your brand is characterized by minimalistic design and very subtle communication, influencers who overuse emojis and do not match your aesthetic standards can be harmful to your brand image.
 It does not mean that a safe middle ground doesn’t exist, but that would be all down to your contract.